How to Install Yarn on Ubuntu

 yarn set version berry

-Switching to the modern Yarn version.
+Switching from classic to the modern Yarn version.

 Basic Yarn Usage

-Create a New Yarn Project
+Create New Yarn Project

 To create a new project, go to the project directory and enter: